 How a Fan Ended Up Playing Drums With the Who

-In rock history, there are far more myths (Led Zeppelin‘s shark-groupie incident, for example) than Cinderella stories, especially when you're talking about a band as legendary – and decadent – as the Who.
-But a rare exception took place on Nov.
+In rock history, there are far more myths than Cinderella stories, especially when you're talking about a band as legendary – and decadent – as the Who.
+But a rare exception took place at the Cow Palace on Nov.
 20, 1973, when Who fan Scott Halpin cemented his status as one of rock's most unlikely heroes, taking the stage to fill in for drug-addled drummer Keith Moon.

 The crowd rampaged relentlessly as the Who's set began, so Halpin and Danese snuck to the side of the stage, where they watched the show un-pummeled.
-Moon, notorious for his excessive drug use and wild stage antics, suddenly collapsed towards the end of the band's high-octane set, during "Won't Get Fooled Again."
-After being revived, he was brought back to the drum throne, where he continued to play.
+Moon, notorious for his excessive lifestyle and wild stage antics, suddenly collapsed towards the end of the band's high-octane set, during "Won't Get Fooled Again."
+After being revived, he was brought back to the drums, where Moon continued to play.
 But he didn't even make it through the next song, "Magic Bus."

-Though Halpin passed away at age 54 on Feb.
-9, 2008, his brief moment in the spotlight lives on as rock's supreme Cinderella tale.
+Halpin passed away at age 54 on Feb.
+9, 2008, but his brief moment in the spotlight lives on as one of rock's most remarkable fairy-tale stories.

 The Top 100 Rock Albums of the '70s